We empower sustainable change by bringing nature, science, and environmental education into prisons.

 - In 2023, partners grew more than 130,800 lbs. of fresh produce.
 Around 11,000 lbs. were used in facility kitchens.

-- By 2024, all 11 facilities plan to have Dog and Cat Programs restarted.
-In 2023, Coyote Ridge Corrections Center had 136 dogs graduate from the program.
+- Almost all facilities have Dog and Cat Programs in Washington State.
+In 2024, Coyote Ridge Corrections Center had 81 dogs graduate from the program.

 “I never did well in school and my skills were more on the manual labor side.
 While I was incarcerated at Cedar Creek Correction Center in 2015 thru 2018 I was given the opportunity to discover that I was wrong.”